The Best Ever Classic Cornbread

 Substitutions

-- Half and half: Use whole milk, evaporated milk, or a mix of milk and cream.
+- Half-and-half: Use whole milk, evaporated milk, or a mix of milk and cream.

 Expert Tips